dsasmblr/game-hacking/README.md

 Title/Link | Description
 ---- | ----
 [List of Open Source Games](https://en.wikipedia.org/wiki/List_of_open-source_video_games) | A large list on Wikipedia of open source games, both single-player and multiplayer.
+[Pwn Adventure Z](https://github.com/Vector35/PwnAdventureZ) | An NES zombie survival game made to be hacked.
 [Pwn Adventure 2](http://ghostintheshellcode.com/#pwnadventure2) | A custom 3D MMOFPS based on the Unity game engine.
 The game includes several quests that are only solvable by modifying the game client.
 [Pwn Adventure 3: Pwnie Island](http://pwnadventure.com/) | A first-person, open-world MMORPG developed specifically to be hacked!
-You might also be interested in [Pwn Adventure 2](http://ghostintheshellcode.com/#pwnadventure2), which is Unity-based.
 [Minetest](http://www.minetest.net/) | An open source, multiplayer voxel-based game and game engine.
 (A Minecraft clone, basically.)
 [Xonotic](http://www.xonotic.org/) | An open source, arena-style multiplayer FPS.
 [Nexuiz](http://www.alientrap.com/games/nexuiz/) | The open source, multiplayer FPS game Xonotic is based on.